Receive and handle clinical specimens within the sterile field

 You must be able to:

-5. confirm the clinician's requirements for the type of clinical specimen to be collected and that relevant consent has been obtained
+P3. confirm the practitioner’s requirements for the type of clinical specimen to be collected and that relevant consent has been obtained

-10. dispatch the specimen at the appropriate time and in the appropriate manner to the correct destination for investigation
+P8. dispatch the specimen to the correct destination for investigation in accordance with workplace procedures.

 Knowledge and Understanding